 You must inquire locally as to which of these financing documents is recognised by the German mission in your home country.

-For one semester at HAWK you will have to pay between 300-400 Euro semester fees, depending on the study location.
-This includes a ticket to ride the local trains in Lower Saxony free of charge (and for the study locations in Hildesheim and Göttingen also the city buses).
+For one semester at HAWK you will have to pay between 300 - 400 Euros semester fees, depending on the study location.
+This includes a ticket (Deutschlandsemesterticket) to ride the local trains in Germany free of charge.